mmd550/recorder/README.md

 ### 1. Adding and removing audio tracks from mediaRecorder

 Adding and removing audio tracks from mediaRecorder during recording is not possible.
 And also we can not add multiple audio tracks to mediaRecorder.
-So I we had to use audioContext api and create a single audioStream and add tracks to the context instead.
+So we had to use `audioContext` api and create a single audioStream and add tracks to the context instead.

 Create audio track with audio context and add it to recording stream: